A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Threats to Validity

 \subsection{Internal Validity}

 Our conclusion in support of the competent programmer hypothesis is, in part, based on extrapolation of our results, i.e., the combination of our findings regarding the observed path lengths and the completion percentage.
-While we made the reasonable assumption, that a similar number of mutations is required to cover the second half of AST modifications, this is not necessarily true.
-Instead, the second half could be more complex mutations that affect more AST nodes at once, therefore requiring fewer mutations.
+While we made the reasonable assumption that a similar number of mutations is required to cover the remaining segment of AST modifications, this is not necessarily true.
+Instead, the remaining part could be more complex mutations that affect more AST nodes at once, therefore requiring fewer mutations.
 Regardless, while this means we may overestimate the order of mutations required to reproduce real bugs, this would not impact our findings: there would still be a non-trivial number of bugs that require a large number of mutations and most bugs would still be reproducible with relatively few mutations.